Distances are calculated in a straight line and may not reflect actual travel distance.

 It is important to note that this mortgage calculator is for guidance purposes only.
 Mortgage lenders have their own affordability criteria therefore it is important you speak to one of our Mortgage Advisers for further information and a more accurate indication of what products may be available to you and what your monthly mortgage payments are likely to be.

-An outstanding Grade II Listed 17th Century cottage that has been remodelled and extended in the 19th century with a more recent glass and oak conservatory currently used as a dining room.
-The cottage has been renovated very sympathetically and many character features retained.
-The bespoke hand made kitchen has a feature butchers block work surface and space for an AGA.
+An outstanding Grade II Listed 17th Century cottage recently remodelled and extended with a more contemporary feel inside through the addition of a glass and oak conservatory.
+The cottage has been renovated to a high standard very sympathetically with many original character features retained.
+The bespoke hand made kitchen has a feature butchers block work surface and a new energy saving AGA.
 The Belfast sink unit has a contrasting granite work surface.
-There are base and eye level cupboards, a plate rack and space for a dishwasher.
-Off the kitchen is a useful utility room.
+There are base and eye level cupboards, a plate rack and a dishwasher.
+Off the kitchen is the utility room.
 In addition to the conservatory, there are two further reception rooms, the main room having a feature stone inglenook fireplace with Bessemer beam and original seat and wood burning stove.

 On the first floor there is a master bedroom with stylish ensuite bathroom with feature wash hand basin, roll top bath and shower over.
 There are two further bedrooms and shower room.
 Above the double garage is a 22'7 room and a shower room.
 There is outside office/bedroom with shower room in the converted barn.
 Bespoke hardwood shutters in Laura Ashley colours are fitted in the main house to many of the rooms.